yanivyacoby/a-guide-to-your-phd/guide.md

 The specific set of skills you have to learn depends on your lab and advisor.
 For specifics, see Section 2.

+## Balancing research vs. classes

+Coming especially directly from undergrad/master's, you may feel compelled to treat classes like you did before -- that is, you may feel that getting good grades and taking hard classes reflects your success in the program, and may further help get you a good position when you graduate.
+In grad school, this is only partially true.
+If you're applying to fellowships, then grades do matter, but the difficulty of the classes does not necessarily matter.
+Aside from that, however, _the emphasis is not on grades and classes, but on research_.
+Therefore, so long as you learn the skills and tools necessary to do your research (as per your advisor's recommendation), we recommend you focus on learning and not on grades.

+> To help balance classes and research (as well as personal life), we compiled a list of tips we hope you find useful:
+* Work on problem-sets with classmates.
+In many classes, the instructors even specifically say the problem-sets are designed to require collaboration!
+* Go to office hours, and come prepared with questions after having already looked at and attempted the problems.
+* Try to align class projects with research -- some professors let you even combine your research with the class project.
+* Take a research course with your advisor (ex.
+CS299r in Computer Science, AM299r in Applied Math, etc.), since in some departments you can count that as a class.
+* Since classes have more defined expectations and research is open ended, it’s easy to pour more time into classes than into research.
+You can try setting limits on how much time you spend on each class per week.

+# [2] What does your advisor expect from you in your first year?